 Plié

 Performing a plié develops leg strength and control.
-It is crucial for warming up the legs and preparing for more complex movements.
+It is crucial for warming the legs and preparing for more complex movements.
 Incorporate plié into your routine to enhance flexibility and strength.

 Relevé